C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - How do Wikipedia users perceive the September 11 attacks?
 Do they express any personal emotions and memories about the past of the September 11 attacks?
 - Why do Wikipedians want to edit the September 11 attacks Wikipedia page?
 What is the meaning of editing for them?
 - How do Wikipedia users involved in discussions and debates try to reach a consensus?
+- Can you notice changes in the topics raised over time?
+What does this reveal in your opinion for the perception/reception of the subject of the article?

-### 4.b Historical articles in constant motion
+### 4.b Narratives in constant motion
-Historical narratives are not stable; instead, they change over time.
+The ways historians interrogate and write about the past can change over time.
+One of the foundations of the historical research is to establish the state of the art of historiography on a given topic, examine its evolution and determine the point it stands.
+The same happens with Wikipedia narratives.
 Now let’s see how the Wikipedia article of the September 11 attacks has changed since its creation.
-The links below refer to two pages with the most recent revisions of the article.

 Please click on the two links below, which contain the most recent editing changes to the article and the editors who made those changes.
-While you read the pages, please pay attention to:

-1. the type of editing changes, e.g., correcting vocabulary and grammar mistakes, adding more visual materials, reorganizing the text of the article, etc.
-2. the editors who make those changes.

-For more information on how to use the "view history" portal, please watch the video in assignment 2.b.

 [Revision history page 1](https://en.wikipedia.org/w/index.php?title=September_11_attacks&action=history&dir=prev&offset=20231126232142%7C1187018579)

 [Revision history page 2](https://en.wikipedia.org/w/index.php?title=September_11_attacks&action=history&offset=20231127221517%7C1187170755)

+While you read the pages, please pay attention to:

+1. The **type** of editing changes, e.g., correcting vocabulary and grammar mistakes, adding more visual materials, reorganizing the text of the article, etc.
+2. The **editors** who make those changes.

+> For more information on how to use the "view history" portal, please watch the video in assignment 2.b.

-Even though our sample is small (only two pages from a very extensive revision history), please try to answer the following questions:
+After reading the above extracts, please try to answer the following questions, even though our sample is small (only two pages from a very extensive revision history):

 - How does the historical narrative of the article change over time?
-- What type of contributions do editors make?
+- What types of contributions do editors make?
+For example, do they correct grammar or spelling mistakes, or do they make major changes in the article?
 - By looking at the names of editors, do you notice the existence of bots?
 What does the collaboration between humans and non-human agents signify for the production of history in the digital age?

 ### Reading/viewing suggestions